 Number of Women on the Board and in Executive Officer Positions

-There is one woman on the Board of Directors of the Corporation, representing 14.2 % of the membership of the Board of Directors.
-The Corporation counts one (1) woman as an executive officer.
+There is one woman on the Board of Directors of the Corporation, representing 14 % of the membership of the Board of Directors, and there are no women in executive officer positions.

 6. Compensation